open-navigation/opennav_visual_navigation/initial_tutorial_template.md

 This sets an environmental variable `ISAAC_ROS_WS`  which is used to mount the workspace to the Isaac ROS containers and in other Isaac workflows, so it is important to always have that set.

-*NB: The NVidia Jetson Orin and Jetson Xavier family system have an M.2 Key-M(AKA 2280) slot which provides support for an onboard NVME SSD drive.
-The NVidia SDKManager install tool has configuration options to flash a Jetpack image to this drive, providing high-capacity storage at PCIe speeds without the need for an external drive or MicroSD card.*
+*NB: The NVIDIA Jetson Orin and Jetson Xavier family system have an M.2 Key-M(AKA 2280) slot which provides support for an onboard NVME SSD drive.
+The NVIDIA SDKManager install tool has configuration options to flash a Jetpack image to this drive, providing high-capacity storage at PCIe speeds without the need for an external drive or MicroSD card.*

 TODO: Make sure the rosbag for mapping AND the output occ grid map directories are mounted to the docker container.
 You can add them in ${ISAAC_ROS_WS}/src/isaac_ros_common/scripts/.isaac_ros_dev-dockerargs then restart the container. echo -e '-v /mnt/nova_ssd/recordings:/mnt/nova_ssd/recordings' > ${ISAAC_ROS_WS}/src/isaac_ros_common/scripts/.isaac_ros_dev-dockerargs